MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/projects-how-invoice-jobs.md

 ---
-title: 'How to: Invoice Jobs| Microsoft Docs'
+title: Create a Job Sales Invoice to Invoice a Job| Microsoft Docs
-description: Describes how to invoice customers for job expenses as a job progresses.
+description: Describes how to invoice customers for job expenses as a project progresses.
 services: project-madeira
 documentationcenter:
 author: SorenGP